SuperRiley64/MojoGameOfLife/README.md

 # Conway's Game of Life in Mojo

-A simple Conway's Game of Life implementation written in Mojo using pygame for rendering.
+A GPU-accelerated Conway's Game of Life implementation written in Mojo using pygame for rendering.
 Based on the tutorial at https://mojolang.org/docs/manual/get-started/

 ## Requirements